robwhitaker/mmp-website/README.md

 - `cd` into repository
 - Run `./setup` (if your OS doesn't support bash scripts, follow the steps within the script manually)

-The setup script will create the necessary files/folders, install dependencies, setup the database, and build the reader and editor.
+The setup script will create the necessary files/folders, install dependencies, setup the database, and build the reader, editor, and countdown page.

 ### Using Bower/Gulp
 Bower and Gulp are both installed as `npm` dependencies in order to avoid global installs.
 After the initial setup, they can be run with `npm run bower` and `npm run gulp`, respectively.